 As Principal, Chris has personally sourced and directed development, investment, and asset management for over 8 million square feet of office, industrial, multi-family, and retail properties.
-Outside of Capstone, Chris is the current Chair of Urban Land Institute’s Portland District Council, a partner with Social Venture Partners Portland (SVP), and a founding Board Member of KairosPDX, a Portland education-focused nonprofit serving historically underserved children and families of color in north and northeast Portland.
+Outside of Capstone, Chris is the current chair of Urban Land Institute’s District Council Governance Committee, a partner with Social Venture Partners Portland (SVP), and a founding Board Member of KairosPDX, a Portland education-focused nonprofit serving historically underserved children and families of color in north and northeast Portland.

 He is, in his own words, a lifelong learner.